karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 The `snis` form parameter is a sugar parameter, directly inserting an SNI and associating the uploaded certificate to it.

-You must now register the following API within Kong.
+You must now register the following API within Qordoba.
 We'll route requests to this API using the Host header for convenience:

 ```bash